wp-blocks/cf7-antispam/readme.txt

 - Honeyform*
 - B8 statistical "Bayesian" spam filter

+But why are there so many tests?
+Because there are so many types of bots, e.g. the phantom-based bot fails with fingerprinting but is clever with honeypots or the python-written bot fails honeypots but is proficient with metadata forgery!

 ==Install Flamingo to unlock the spam manager!==
-Not using Flamingo? well i suggest you to install it, even if it is not essential.
-In this way from your wordpress installation you will be able to review emails and "re-teach" b8 what is spam and what is not (might be useful in the first times if some mail spam pass through).
+Not using Flamingo? well I suggest you to install it, even if it is not essential.
+In this way from your wordpress installation you will be able to review emails and "re-teach" B8 what is spam and what is not (might be useful in the first times if some mail spam pass through).
 And if you already use Flamingo?
 Even better!
 But remember, to add 'flamingo_message: "[your-message]"' to advanced settings (as you do for the other flamingo labels) before activation.
-While activating CF7A all previous collected mail will be parsed and b8 will learn and build its vocabulary.
+While activating CF7A all previous collected mail will be parsed and B8 will learn and build its vocabulary.
 In this way you will start with a pre-trained algorithm.
 Super cool!
 Notes:
-- On the right side of Flamingo inbound page i've added a new column that show the mail spamminess level
+- On the right side of Flamingo inbound page I've added a new column that show the mail spamminess level
 - if you unban an email in the flamingo "inbound" page the related ip will be removed from blacklist.
 But if you mark as spam the mail the ip will be not blacklisted again.
-- Before activate this plugin please be sure to mark all spam mail as spam in flamingo inbound, in this way the b8 algorithm will be auto-trained
+- Before activate this plugin please be sure to mark all spam mail as spam in flamingo inbound, in this way the B8 algorithm will be auto-trained
-- Don't delete a spam message from ham if you receive it, rather put it in spam to teach b8 how to recognise the difference!
+- Don't delete a spam message from ham if you receive it, rather put it in spam to teach B8 how to recognise the difference!

 == Privacy Notices ==
 AntiSpam for Contact Form 7 only process the ip but doesn't store any personal data, but anyway it creates a dictionary of spam and ham words in the wordpress database.